 All-time record vs. Saints: 17-15

 Ever since Sean Payton and Drew Brees arrived in New Orleans, they have been a thorn in the Eagles' side.
-The Eagles have only beaten the Saints twice since 2006.
-The Saints have knocked the Eagles out of the playoffs three times in the same time span.
+The Eagles have only beaten the Saints twice since 2006 and the Saints have knocked the Eagles out of the playoffs three times in the same time span.

 The challenge of facing the Saints begins with Michael Thomas, who set the NFL single-season receptions record with 149 in 2019.
 That came a year after he caught 125.
 The last time the Eagles faced Thomas, he caught 12 passes for 171 yards and a touchdown.